How to Hire Construction Workers in 6 Steps

 Just make sure these companies have proper insurance and workers’ compensation coverage.
 Any reputable organization will gladly send you a copy of the Certificate of Insurance (COI).

-2. Write the Job Description & Determine Pay
+Step 2: Write the Job Description & Determine Pay

-When writing your job description, include the skills you need a person to hold and some general tasks the employee will need to perform.
-You should also include a few sentences about your company.
+You should also include a few sentences about your company culture and the highlights of working in it.
 In today’s job market, especially in a growing area like construction, you need to sell a future employee on your company.

 - What makes working for your company different from your competitors?